-Section Section 2: New Key Skills and Strategies С Connective Firstly, Secondly, Furthermore Р Point the writer uses a simile, E Example "the classroom glowed like a sweetshop" A Analysis this suggests this implies Т Think (intention and impact) The writer's intention is to This evokes a sense of
+Section 2: New Key Skills and Strategies CPEAT is the writing frame to use when analysing a text.
+Below is an example of how to build a paragraph. С Connective Firstly Р Point the writer uses the simile E Evidence "the classroom glowed like a sweetshop" Α Analysis this suggests that the room is exciting Т Think (intention and impact) revealing the character has happy memories of school.